 More Slow Cooker Recipes

-Slow Cooker Crockpot Cheeseburger Soup
+Slow Cooker Crockpot Cheeseburger Soup with Ground Beef and Potatoes

 - 1 pound ground beef Ground turkey or chicken can be used.